alvinmingsf/alvinmingsf.github.io/_pages/about.md

 <!-- content: -->
 ---
 Hi!
 I am a research scientist at Salesforce AI Research.
 I obtained my Ph.D. in Computer Science from the University of Wisconsin-Madison advised by <a href="https://pages.cs.wisc.edu/~sharonli/index.html">Prof. Sharon Li</a>.
 I am broadly interested in reliable machine learning that aligns with human values, especially in the era of multi-modal foundation models.
 A central theme that continually resonates with me is: How can we foster innovative algorithms and deeper understanding to ensure that our machine learning systems perform reliably in the real world?

+Research topics that I currently focus on:
+- Improve reasoning of contextual LLM, RAG, VLM, and Agents.
+- Enable LLMs to generate and handle long contexts effectively.
+- Obtain domain expert language models.